thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security.md

 ## MQTT Listeners

-The ThingsBoard MQTT broker provides the flexibility to configure its listening capabilities for both the TCP and SSL/TLS protocols.
+TBMQ provides the flexibility to configure its listening capabilities for both the TCP and SSL/TLS protocols.

 ### TCP Listener

-By default, the ThingsBoard MQTT broker has the TCP listener enabled on port `1883`.
+By default, TBMQ has the TCP listener enabled on port `1883`.
 However, if you wish to disable the TCP listener, you can set the `LISTENER_TCP_ENABLED` environment variable to `false`.

 Furthermore, if you need to change the host address that the broker is binding to or the port it is listening on, you can modify the `LISTENER_TCP_BIND_ADDRESS` and `LISTENER_TCP_BIND_PORT` variables, respectively.
 This gives you the flexibility to configure the broker to listen on a specific network interface and port of your choice.

-By adjusting these environment variables, you can customize the TCP listening behavior of the ThingsBoard MQTT broker to suit your specific requirements.
+By adjusting these environment variables, you can customize the TCP listening behavior of TBMQ to suit your specific requirements.

 ### TLS Listener